Archaeologists Discover Mummies Of Inca Nobility In Peru That Are Still Cloaked In Magnificent Robes

 Archaeologists recently discovered 24 mummies in Peru, with four of these believed to have once belonged to Inca nobility, and the mummies were found to still be cloaked in the magnificent robes they were buried in 5oo years ago.

-According to The New York Times, the mummies were buried in the massive archaeological site of Túcume, which is 400 miles away from the capital of Lima, and is a pyramid city that stretches for 221 hectares.
+According to the New York Times, the mummies were buried in the massive archaeological site of Túcume, which is 400 miles away from the capital of Lima, and is a pyramid city that stretches for 221 hectares.
 Around the beginning of the 12th century, this region would have been occupied by the Lambayeque coastal people, with the Inca civilization eventually moving into the area around 1470.

 Jose Manuel Escudero, the head of the archaeological team that worked to excavate the site, explained that this was a popular location in which to live, with different civilizations appropriating it for themselves as a place in which to govern their vast empires.